Unbounded mass radial solutions for the Keller-Segel equation in the disk: The approximate solution

 \section{The approximate solution}

 We look for a radial solution to \eqref{ks} concentrating at $0$ and on $\partial B_1 $.
 To do so, we take an ansatz of solution of the form

-In a first time, let us describe intuitively our ansatz.
-In the previous definition, $\delta$ and $\delta_1$ are suitable constants depending on $\lambda$.
-Near the origin, we want $U=u_0$ to behave approximately like $U_0$, the two dimensional standard bubble given by
+where $\delta$ and $\delta_1$ are suitable constants depending on $\lambda$.
+Let us first describe our ansatz in words.
+Near the origin, we want $U=u_0$ to behave approximately like $V_\mu$, the two dimensional standard bubble given by

-for some constant $\mu>0$.
+for some constant $\mu=\mu_\la>0$ to be specified later.
 Let us recall that these functions correspond to all solutions of the problem